-- 1. Total of a minimum of 128 hours with a cumulative quality point average of 2.00. - 2.
-A major of at least 30 hours with a minimum of C- or better in all courses listed in the major
+- 1. Total of a minimum of 128 hours with a cumulative GPA of 2.00. - 2.
+A major of at least 30 hours with a minimum of C- or better in all courses listed in the major area.

-- area.
 The student must also give an acceptable performance on the departmental overview, a comprehensive examination or senior project, required in the major.
-Individual programs may have higher GPA requirements which are indentified in the courses of study section. - 3.
+Individual programs may have higher GPA requirements which are identified in the courses of study section. - 3.
 A minor or supporting field of at least 18 hours.
 Students completing a double major are not required to fulfill the minor or supporting field requirement. - 4.
 Completion of the computer, English, and mathematics competence requirements. - 5.
 A minimum of 30 of the last 45 hours must be taken at College of Saint Mary.
-A minimum of 12 of the hours taken at College of Saint Mary must be taken in the major as specified by the program director. - 6.
-For students enrolled in a degree-seeking program beginning in Fall 2000 or after, Core Curriculum requirements are distributed as follows:
+A minimum of 12 of the hours taken at College of Saint Mary must be taken in the major as specified by the program director.